Kraxb/C-JSON-Streaming/README.md

  Serializatiion reads directly from structure members.
  Deserialization writes directly to structure members.

+ It is possible to serialize/deserialize directly from and to buffer without callbacks.

  Deserializer also supports simple validation.

  Buffer must only be big enough to hold left or righ side of parameter plus some bytes for '": ' characters in JSON "left":"right"